efeali/fragtunnel/README.md

 - Have tested the tool with limited number of applications and on Python3.
 There might be bugs that I am not aware yet but again, this is a working PoC I wanted to share with community.

 ## Final note:
 This is for research and educational purpose only!
 Do not use this tool for any unauthorized activities or bad things.
-I am